FRRouting/frr/doc/user/bgp.rst

    attribute will not be considered as valid.
 Use the ``no srv6-only`` command under the ``segment-routing srv6`` node of the instance where the BGP updates originate: this command will also consider BGP updates with no srv6 options, thus making possible to have both MPLS and SRv6 updates.
+Under those conditions, unless a route-map changes the selection rules, both prefixes will be considered multipath, and the MPLS VPN path will be the selected one.
+Without the add-path functionality enabled, the MPLS VPN path will be advertised to the remote peer; otherwise, both MPLS and SRv6 paths will be advertised.

 L3VPN SRv6 SID reachability
 ---------------------------